ziyongcui/crimtech-comp-f20/yoda/README.md

 On any website, right click and choose the **"Inspect"** option.
 Welcome to inspect mode/developer panel!
 This is super useful for web development, and let us go through what a couple panels do.
 Some of them have exercises.
 Record your answers in `lab2-responses.md`.
 0. You can adjust how the browser looks!
 On the upper bar, there is an option called "Responsive".
 You can change that to, say, an iPhone X to see how the page looks on an iPhone.
 1. `Elements` contains the html source code of the website.
 Exercise: there is an easter egg on `crimtech.github.io`.
 Can you find it in the soruce?
 2. `Console` allows you to type JavaScript expressions.
-Exercise: type into the console `window.location` while you are on `crimtech.gihub.io`.
-What's the `protocol` of this?
+Exercise: There is some javascript on the website that defined an extra variable.
+What is that variable, and what is its value?
 3. A webpage can contain code stored on another webpage, such as `adservice.google.com`. `Sources` allows you to see what they are.
 Exercise: Go to `thecrimson.com`, look at sources and put the name of another source into your responses.

 ## C. Welcome to Javascript